dolmios/eslint-config-dolmios/README.md

 # eslint-config-dolmios

-> A simple ESLint setup using [@typescript-eslint](https://typescript-eslint.io), with Prettier and a couple TSConfig setup.
+> A simple ESLint setup using [@typescript-eslint](https://typescript-eslint.io), with Prettier and a couple TSConfig setups.

 ## Install